 To ensure that the University is in compliance with Federal regulations, the Principal Investigator (PI) and the Department are required to record appropriate project expenses timely, and to support them with adequate documentation.
 Every cost placed on an account is certified by an authorized institutional official for allowability, allocability tests, and direct benefit to a project.
 This certification is included on financial reports and vouchers requesting payments under the Federal agreements.
 A cost transfer invalidates this original certification.
-If cost errors are discovered, the PIs and the Departments are responsible for ensuring that cost transfers are made within a total of 120 days of the end of the month in which the original charge posts to the ledger.
-All cost transfers must be supported by a written explanation.

 The federal government expects grantees to maintain documentation of cost transfers.
 An explanation for cost transfers must answer the following questions: